Navigating the Menopausal Transition: How to reduce menopausal symptoms and feel better naturally with Acupuncture and Chinese Medicine.

 - Watch funny movies.
 Laugh.
 Dance.

 In conclusion, it is important to know that, yes, you can move through menopause with yourself intact.
 It is possible!
 By adopting these simple strategies, you can feel more alive, more yourself, and enjoy the next stages of your life in a way you didn’t even know was possible.
-Think about what lies ahead: a you that is present and aware, guided by the wisdom of all of your previous versions of Self.
+Think about what lies ahead: you that is present and aware, guided by the wisdom of all of your previous versions of Self.
 It can’t get any better than that!

 Interested in exploring acupuncture further?
 Contact us for a free consultation!